schoolofdevops/learn-jenkins/manuscript/070_preparing_for_java_builds.md

 Thats it.
 Maven and JDK will automatically be installed when you create a project with java build.

-T> ## JDK and Maven are not immediately Installed
-T>
-T> after providing these configurations.
-Jenkins
-T>
-T> would call the procedures to install these
-T>
-T> when you create a Job which uses JDK/Maven
+**Note:** JDK and Maven are not immediately Installed after providing these configurations.
+Jenkins would call the procedures to install these when you create a Job which uses JDK/Maven